Becoming a landlord for the first time can be scary, as it is a big responsibility to take on.

 Pricing

-Determining how much you want to charge tenants to rent out your property each month is vitally important.
+Determining how much you want to charge tenants each month is vitally important.

 Inventory

-When you rent out a property you can decide whether to let it out to your tenants in a furnished or unfurnished condition.
-In both cases it’s vital that you make an inventory list, so that you and your tenants are fully aware of what items came with the property.
-This will help to ensure that the tenants are aware of how the property should be returned when they leave.
+When you rent out a property you can decide whether to let it out in a furnished or unfurnished condition.
+In both cases, it’s vital that you make an inventory list, so that you and your tenants are fully aware of what items came with the property.
+This will help to ensure that the tenants know how the property should be returned when they leave.
 If the full inventory is not returned, you will be able to deduct some money from the tenant’s deposit.

 Be compliant with all health and safety regulations

-There are a range of different health and safety regulations your property will need to fulfill before it is suitable for a tenant to live in.
+There are a range of health and safety regulations your property will need to meet before it is suitable for a tenant.
 This includes:

 Conclusion